kubernetes/enhancements/keps/sig-api-machinery/2887-openapi-enum-types/README.md

 If the `enum` field was not in the definition, the `Bar` field would be a String.
 Maintainers of the clients should include the change in a new major release.

-If, for some reason, a client does not want enum fields to be generated, a simple preprocessor will be provided to prune the enum information similar to that of `api-server` (see below).
+If, rather than update code generator or use of the generated client, a client would prefer enum fields to be strings as they were previously, a simple preprocessor will be provided to prune the enum information similar to that of `api-server` (see below).

 ### Enum Fields Pruning for Feature Disablement